-- 1. Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections.
-Full coverage helmets are mandatory.
-Helmets will be full protective coverage and carry the 2010 Snell Foundation Approval Code.
-Helmets carrying European Standard ECE 22.05 are also approved.
+- 1. All helmets must provide full protective coverage and meet the Snell Foundation's 2025 certification standards.
+Helmets with the 2020 Snell certification will be permitted for this season to accommodate availability during the transition period.
+Helmets certified under the European ECE 22.06 standard are also approved.
 This is also mandatory in the tune-up area.
-The helmet must be securely fastened at all times. - 2.
+The helmet must be securely fastened at all times.
+Helmet must display original ECE, or Snell decal as provided by the manufacturer.
+Decals that are covered or eliminated will be cause for rejection of the helmet.
+Enclosed cockpit sled drivers must use a current automotive certified helmet meeting Snell SA specification.
+Competing with a helmet that is not the same as presented at safety inspection will result in disqualification. - 2.
+Regardless of driver apparel passing prior inspections, compliance with the rules must be made at post-race inspections. - 3.
 (Oval, Cross Country, Enduro) It is mandatory that the driver's helmet must be a minimum of seventy five percent (75%) international or blaze orange. - 3.
 For Enduro, Ice Lemans, Oval Sprint, Vintage oval, and Snow Cross: At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be international or blaze orange in color at all events.
 Jackets / Pullovers / Jerseys will be tech'ed lying flat on the ground front and back.
-This is strongly recommended in all other types of racing. - 3.
-Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 4.
+This is strongly recommended in all other types of racing. - 4.
+Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 5.
 Eye protection mandatory; facemasks may be required at the starting line at the discretion of the Race Director.
-If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 5.
+If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 6.
 Hearing protection is mandatory in all non-stock classes in all types of competition.
-Recommended for all stock class competition. - 6.
+Recommended for all stock class competition. - 7.
 The use of upper body protection equipment is mandatory, except for enclosed cockpits.
 The upper body protection must cover all body areas shown in illustration.
 It will protect the driver in mid-body and back areas and be capable of resisting penetration and dissipating force of impacts while absorbing the shock of most blows.
-Typical motocross vests do not meet this rule. - 7.
+Typical motocross vests do not meet this rule.
+Competing with upper body protection that is not the same as presented at safety inspection will result in disqualification. - 8.
 Shin and knee guards are mandatory.
 Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 8.
-Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 9.
+The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material.
+Competing with shin and knee guards that are not the same as presented at safety inspection will result in disqualification.

+- 9. Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 10.
 Neck bracing recommended in all forms of racing.